daneelcayce/tts/README.md

 # tts
-A hacky wrapper for GNUStep's "say" command
+A hacky wrapper for my augmentative communication needs.